dlealv/officescripts-unit-test-framework/README.md

 You can customize how log messages are formatted or how log events are constructed.
 This is useful for integrating with other systems, outputting logs in a specific structure (e.g., JSON, XML), or adapting the logger for unique workflows.

 > **Important:**
 > All customization via `AbstractAppender.setLayout()` or `AbstractAppender.setLogEventFactory()` must happen before any logger or appender is initialized or any log event is sent.
 These setters will not override existing configuration once logging has begun.
+When a log method is invoked it does lazy initialization for layout and log event factory, when they are required.
+That is why it is advised to change the configuration before logging begins.

 ### Customizing Layout (Log Message Format)

-The content and structure of log messages sent to appenders are controlled by a `Layout` object.
+The content and structure of log messages sent to appenders are controlled by a `LayoutImpl` object.
 By default, a standard layout is used, but you can inject your own formatting logic **once** at the start of your script.

 #### Example: Short Layout (No Timestamp)